 โญ Why is Mobile-First Indexing Important?

 Given the rise in mobile internet usage, mobile-first indexing is crucial as it ensures your site is effectively ranked for the majority of users who use mobile devices for browsing.
 Optimizing for mobile-first indexing can improve your site's visibility and relevance in search results.
+As mobile traffic continues to grow, neglecting mobile optimization can lead to significant drops in rankings and traffic.
+Websites that are not mobile-friendly may find themselves at a disadvantage, as they fail to meet user expectations for speed, usability, and accessibility.

 โ๏ธ How Does Mobile-First Indexing Work?